|

 and powers prescribed, to perform your duty in my name; to uphold the

-Constitution and defend the people of Vejhon with your life?"
+Constitution and defend the shellans of Vejhon with your life?"

 46.

 "I do, Mr. President," Bri said soberly.
-Then he grinned at a
+Then he grinned when a

-girl who screamed "I love you, Bri!" in the audience.
+girl in the audience screamed "I love you, Bri!"
 She would

 47. "I